NamesMT/rm-samples/README.md

 5. **Comprehensive coverage** of the entire software development lifecycle

 The modes are organized into categories based on their primary function in the development process.
 The Maestro mode serves as the central coordinator, directing tasks to the appropriate specialized modes.

+This repository also contains an `mcp rocket` config that will interactively set up the necessary configurations for the Vertex AI MCP server.

 ## Prerequisites